jmerle/self-hosted-azp-agent/README.md

 ![MicroBadger Size](https://img.shields.io/microbadger/image-size/jmerle/self-hosted-azp-agent)

 This repository contains the code to build a Docker image which runs a self-hosted Azure Pipelines agent that I use in my private projects.
 The goal is for the image to be as identical to the hosted Ubuntu 16.04 agent as possible, while only including the tools I need so the image size doesn't become enormous.
 I do that by manually selecting tools to install from the [microsoft/azure-pipelines-image-generation](https://github.com/microsoft/azure-pipelines-image-generation) repository, which contains the code that is used to provision the hosted agents.
-The expected environment variables for this image are specified [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#environment-variables).
+The expected environment variables are specified [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#environment-variables).

 ## Installed software